-In accordance with the terms and conditions specified in D.03-12-035, Appendix A, the conservation easement on the Hat Creek property will ensure the permanent protection and preservation of the following BPVs:
+In accordance with the terms and conditions specified in D.03-12-035, Appendix A, the conservation easement on the Lake Britton and Hat Creek property will ensure the permanent protection and preservation of the following BPVs:

-- Natural Habitat for Fish, Wildlife, and Plants Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife, the California Native Plant Society, The Jepson Manual, U.C.
-Berkeley, The California Indian Basket Weavers Association, the Tribe, or their successors. - Sustainable Forestry The Protected Property includes second-growth Jeffrey and ponderosa pine stands with no plantations or late seral stage stands.
+- Natural Habitat for Fish, Wildlife, and Plants The natural attributes of the Protected Property include grassland, wildlife habitat, and natural open space.
+The open grassland habitats offer many natural resources to the flora and fauna native to the local area.
+In addition, the Protected Property contains an extensive terrestrial habitat, with a strong population of bats and bald eagles.
+The term "native" refers to plants and animals that occur naturally on the Protected Property, and are defined as "native" by the California Department of Fish & Wildlife, the California Native Plant Society, The Jepson Manual, U.C.
+Berkeley, The California Indian Basket Weavers Association, the Tribe, or their successors. - Sustainable Forestry The Protected Property includes second-growth ponderosa pine stands with no plantations or late seral stage stands.
 Forest resources on the Protected Property provide opportunities for the Tribe to manage the dynamic forest ecosystem to provide ecological, economic, social, and cultural benefits for present and future generations.

-- Open Space The open and natural character of the Protected Property provides scenic views enjoyed by the general public from Cassel Fall River Road, a primary local thoroughfare.
-With development limited to a few scattered recreational facilities, the Protected Property provides open space for the town of Cassel and surrounding areas. - Historic Values The historical and cultural character of the Protected Property within the Pit River Tribe's ancestral territory, including tribal cultural and sacred sites, resources and practices, provides opportunities for preserving, protecting, enhancing of, and education related to, those historic and cultural values. - Outdoor Recreation The Protected Property provides opportunities for recreation and education including hunting, hiking, and wildlife watching.
-The Protected Property contains approximately 0.5 miles of the Pacific Crest Trail, a National Scenic Trail designated under the National Trails System Act of 1968 (16 USC 124), which provides significant public recreation and scenic enjoyment.
+- Open Space The open and natural character of the Protected Property provides scenic views enjoyed by the general public from Highway 299, a primary local thoroughfare.
+With a lack of development and limited access from roads near Hat Creek and the Pit River, open space values are found throughout the Protected Property. - Historic Values The historical and cultural character of the Protected Property within the Pit River Tribe's ancestral territory, including tribal cultural and sacred sites, resources and practices, provides opportunities for preserving, protecting, enhancing of, and education related to, those historic and cultural values. - Outdoor Recreation The Protected Property provides opportunities for recreation and education including hunting, hiking, and wildlife watching.
+The Protected Property contains approximately 0.2 miles of the Pacific Crest Trail, a National Scenic Trail designated under the National Trails System Act of 1968 (16 USC 124), which provides significant public recreation and scenic enjoyment.